 Follow the steps below to create a solid model of an extrusion with an L-shaped cross section.

-1. Follow the steps outlined in the previous chapter Figures I-1 through I-4 to Start ANSYS Workbench and create an instance of ANSYS Design Modeler in the Project Schematic as shown below.
+1. Follow the steps outlined in the previous chapter Figures I-1 through I-4 to Start ANSYS Workbench.
+Double click Geometry or drag Geometry into the Project Schematic as shown below.